-The results of the comparison between the market product indices and the Nebraska production costs show that Nebraska production costs are approximately 21% lower than the equivalent wholesale "median" market price based on the period 2001-2004 (three years actual, one year projected), and weighted based on MWH.
-Based on the "average" market price, Nebraska production costs are approximately 21% lower than the "average" market price.
+The results of the comparison between the market product indices and the Nebraska production costs show that Nebraska production costs are approximately 28% lower than the equivalent wholesale "median" market price based on the period 2002-2005 (three years actual, one year projected), and weighted based on MWH.
+Based on the "average" market price, Nebraska production costs are approximately 28% lower than the "average" market price.

-These results for the 2001 - 2004 study period are slightly higher than the results for the previous period, 2000-2003, due mostly to the upward trend of market prices driven by higher natural gas prices.
+These results for the 2002-2005 study show a widening gap between the Nebraska production costs and the market, due mostly to the upward trend of market prices driven by higher natural gas prices.
 Nebraska utilities do not have as high of concentration of natural gas-fired units when compared to the entire electric industry.
 The price volatility associated with Nebraska Production costs remains stable compared to market price, providing a fairly consistent, less volatile, cost expectation for Nebraska's ratepayers.